-Farewell, Freon: What You Should Know About the R22 Phase-Out For 2020
+Farewell, Freon: What You Should Know About the R22 Phase-Out

 While you were celebrating New Year’s and the start of a new decade, it was also the end of an era in the HVAC industry.
 Starting on January 1, 2020, regulations went into effect that banned R22, commonly known as Freon, from being produced as a refrigerant for air conditioning systems.

 Depending on the age of your home’s air conditioning system, the phase-out of R22 could potentially cost you more for an AC repair.
 Here’s what you need to know.

 Air conditioning systems started using R22 back in the 1950s, and it became the most common type of refrigerant for the next few decades.
 However, it was later discovered that R22 contains chemicals that are very harmful to the ozone layer.
 So the United States and other countries decided to phase out the use of R22 and replace it with a more environmentally friendly refrigerant.

 Beginning in 2003, R22 production was reduced.
 In 2010, new air conditioning systems were prohibited from using R22.
 And now the next step of the phase-out started in 2020 when the production and import of new R22 were banned for good.
 Only recycled R22 refrigerant is now available for repairs, and the supply is very low.

 Even with the new regulations, you don’t have to do anything to your older, existing air conditioning system if it is working properly.
 But if your AC needs to be serviced or replaced, here’s how the R22 ban can come into play.

 - If your existing AC uses R22 and needs a refrigerant recharge (due to a leak or other issue), then the service will be much more expensive because of the low supply of recycled R22 available to HVAC technicians.